choam2426/letsbuildacompiler-kor/TUTORIAL.md

 call (in a single-pass compiler).
 Have to support locals anyway, since part 13 covers local VAR declarations within a procedure (and program).
+Mention difficulties with not having some tree / IR

 -----> PLAN: support named params for procedures.
 Params declared as "ref
 <name>" are passed by address.
 Also support local variables.
 For this to work,